Consensys/quorum-key-manager/README.md

 ## Run QKM

+First, define your Quorum Key Manager environment setup using manifest files.
+Examples can be found at [`./deps/config/manifests`](./deps/config/manifests).
+More information about how to setup service can be found in [documentation](#documentation).

-First you have to write your manifest files and set the following environment variable:
+Once you manifests are written, specify where `quorum-key-manager` can find them on your filesystem with the following environment variable:

 ```bash
 export HOST_MANIFEST_PATH={your_manifests_folder}
 ```

-> You can find example of how to define manifests in [`./deps/config/manifests`](./deps/config/manifests).

-To run the Quorum Key Manager service using docker you can execute the following command:
+Now launch Quorum Key Manager service using docker-compose with the following command:

 ```bash
 docker-compose -f docker-compose.latest.yml up key-manager
 ```

-More information about how to setup your `quorum-key-manager` service can be found in [documentation](#documentation)

 ## Build from source